Skip to content

 Heroku

-Heroku is the cloud application platform that Salesforce acquired in 2010, now branded as Salesforce Heroku and positioned as the polyglot, container-based runtime that complements Salesforce''s declarative platform.
+Heroku is the cloud application platform that Salesforce acquired in 2010, now offered as part of the Salesforce platform family.

 § 01